Dairy Beef Project

 - All animals MUST be cared for (fed, watered and clean pen).
 Failure to do so will result in dismissal of calves at the 4-H Fair.

 - Upon weigh in at the 4-H Fair, the exhibitor must designate his or her intent to sell or hold the animal out of the auction.
-Once made, this decision may not be altered unless the member would be in conflict with sale limits due to champion awards in other species.

 - If a member needs assistance in showing a calf, any other LaGrange County 4-H member may assist.
 This assistance needs to be verified by the committee before the show begins.